staubtornado/tornado-bot/README.md

     #####
-        DISCORD_BOT_TOKEN = your token from the discord developer portal SPOTIFY_CLIENT_ID = client id from the spotify developer portal SPOTIFY_CLIENT_SECRET = client secret from the spotify developer portal
+        DISCORD_BOT_TOKEN = your token from the discord developer portal SPOTIFY_CLIENT_ID = client id from the spotify developer portal SPOTIFY_CLIENT_SECRET = client secret from the Spotify developer portal
  7. Save your `.env` file
  8. Run the bot with `main.py` file in the root directory